Dogs Trust: Campaigns

-Dogs Trust has campaigned against docking of tails and unnecessary euthanasia, such as that carried out on foxhounds after fox hunting was banned by the Hunting Act 2004.
+Dogs Trust has campaigned against docking of tails, such as that carried out on foxhounds after fox hunting was banned by the Hunting Act 2004.
 It also offers free neutering services in certain poorer countries and runs international training programs for other animal welfare charities to reduce feral populations.

 Puppy Farming

 In 2010 the charity introduced the term 'battery farming of dogs' to associate the practice of Puppy farming in the minds of the public with that of battery farming of chickens, and aims to educate the public as to where they can safely go to buy a 'cruelty-free dog'.

 Compulsory Microchipping

 In 2009, Dogs Trust started the process towards making microchipping compulsory for all dogs.
 They successfully lobbied for legal changes in the United Kingdom to make that happen; starting in 2015.
 In 2017, they declared the programme a success and led the public to believe that their microchip programme reduced the stray dog population in the UK and prevented euthanasia.
 However, they failed to mention that they had nearly doubled the amount of spay/neuter services for five years leading into the implementation of compulsory implant of microchips in all dogs in the UK, and have promoted a misconception that microchips (returns to owner) instead of spay/neuter reduces the population and prevents euthanasia.
 The following is a table of the UK dog population and the Dogs Trust spay/neuter and microchip services published by Dogs Trust.